F286/f286.github.io/_posts/2018-02-16-team-success.md

 ## Good Atmosphere

 ### Overview
 In my experience, the most fundamental layer of getting a team to work is to first create a good atmosphere.
-How people feel is generally more important how they think, a majority of decisions are made emotionally (feeling mind) then rationalized post-hoc. (thinking mind) The opposite of a good atmosphere is toxicity.
+How people feel is generally more important how they think.
+Most decisions are made emotionally (feeling mind) then rationalized post-hoc. (thinking mind) The opposite of a good atmosphere is toxicity.
 A good atmosphere will lead to trust between team members, which will allow them to work together and communicate.

 ### Reduce Toxicity
 If you are bitter, feel graditiude instead as it is the opposite emotion.
 Don't blame others, take personal responsibility instead.

-### Improve Atmosphere
+### Good Atmosphere
+Be positive.
+Smile and use positive body language.
+Be funny and tell jokes, especially self deprecating ones.
+Actually listen to what your coworker is saying - meditate on it.
+Assume they are smarter than you.
+Tell the truth, don't be a weasel.

 One of the most dangerous things on a team is toxicity.
 This is perhaps caused by bitterness,